-- One of the studies that were carried out in 2016 found out that majority of the cases that are associated with uterine synechiae is from women who have had an operation touching the uterus or relating to the pregnancy.
+- Experts believe that majority of the cases that are associated with uterine synechiae are from women who have had an operation touching the uterus or relating to the pregnancy.

 - Some other cases are from women who have had an infection involving uterus or the instrumentation before pregnancy.
 Any kind of infection that may lead to the formation of uterus adhesion is directly associated with the Uterine Synechiae.
 One of the leading cause of the infections in the uterus is the regular use of intrauterine devices.

 - The other cause is the surgical removal of myomas and polyps which can lead to the formation of uterine adhesions.

 The good news is, that this condition can be treated.
 Below is the most common method to treat it.

 Hysteroscopy is the leading form of treatment for Uterine Synechiae in today’s medical operations (4).

 However, there are no medical studies suggesting a certain method of treatment for this condition.
 In some cases, the treatment may involve the removal of scar tissue and prevent them from spreading or growing again.

 If there are no symptoms associated with uterine synechiae or if the symptoms that exist doesn’t cause any pain or discomfort, there is no reason why an operation should be carried on.
 But, if the condition is believed to affect the patient in any way or is believed to cause harm to the baby, then removal procedures should be carried out as soon as possible.